Tinlia/streak-builder/README.md

 For any site, you can choose to start a streak for it by opening the extension and clicking "+ Start a Streak."
 Come back each day to that website to watch your streak grow!

+## 💎 Gems
+**Gems** are a completely free currency that users can gain by increasing their streaks.
+Streaks will earn users an extra `+1 💎` for every 10 days the streak has been active

 ## Easy-to-use
 Start and stop streaks with just the click of a button.
 Quick response times and a simple layout converge to create an efficient user experience.
 <p align="center">